kap01/PHYS30046_Projects/README.md

             - `conda activate hep-env` and hit enter
         - Now install another package (or two) by typing:
             - `pip install mplhep`
-2. ### Downloading the ipynb files from git
+2. **Downloading the .ipynb files from git**
-    - Either clone the git repository from a terminal (MacOS) or Anaconda Powershell Prompt (Windows) or download the various ipynb files directly using the webpage interface.
+    - Either clone the git repository from a terminal (MacOS) or Anaconda Powershell Prompt (Windows) or download the various .ipynb files directly using the webpage interface.

-3. ### Launching jupyter notebook within correct conda environment.
-You do this every time you log on
+3. **Launching jupyter notebook within correct conda environment.
+You do this every time you log on**
      - From a terminal (MacOS) or Anaconda Powershell Prompt (Windows) type:
          - `conda activate hep-env` and press enter.
          - `jupyter notebook` and press enter.